 The forest has played host to researchers from throughout the country serving first as a vital site in studies of the impact of acid rain on ecosystems and more recently in research into how forests remove carbon dioxide, the principal greenhouse gas, from the atmosphere and store it in plant biomass.
 The Howland Research Forest was purchased by Northeast Wilderness Trust in 2007, protecting the forest from any future logging activities.
 Outside of the central forest core at Howland is a considerably larger area of similar spruce-hemlock forest that is managed for commercial wood products.

 In 1996 measurements of forest carbon uptake and loss (carbon sequestration studies) began, and Howland now has one of the longest records of carbon flux measurement in the world.
 An important result from these studies is the finding that this "over-mature" forest is still actively sequestering large quantities of carbon from the atmosphere.

 Scientific research at the Howland Forest is carried out by broad partnership consisting of university researchers from Maine, New Hampshire, Georgia, Colorado, and Harvard, Federal scientists from the US Forest Service, NASA, and USGS, and private research organizations such as the Woods Hole Research Center.
 Financial support for these activities comes from the National Science Foundation, NASA, and the U.S. Department of Energy.
-The right excavator attachements for sale can help make the difference in making a budget.
+The right excavator attachments for sale can help make the difference in making a budget.
+Excavation Pros

 The Howland Forest research site is located about 35 miles north of Bangor at 45° 12' N, 68° 44' W at an elevation of 60 m within a spruce-hemlock-fir stand approximately 19.5 m in height.
 The site lies within the Northern Experimental Forest of International Paper.
 The natural stands in this boreal-northern hardwood transitional forest consist of spruce-hemlock-fir, aspen-birch, and hemlock-hardwood mixtures.
 The topography of the region varies from flat to gently rolling, with a maximum elevation change of less than 68 m within 10 km.
 Due to the region's glacial history, soil drainage classes within a small area may vary widely, from well drained to poorly drained.